IELTS Speaking Samples and Answers

 Q. What are the most common types of transportation run on the roads in your town?

-A. Well, private cars and public buses are the most two common types of vehicles in my town.
-Taxis and trams are also available.
-To reach a far destination within the city one can also take a metro rail.
+A. Well, private cars and public buses are the two most common types of vehicles in my town.
+Taxis and trams are also available for us to use.
+To reach a faraway destination within the city one can also take a metro rail.
 The Uber has, however, made the car journey popular among people who are daily commuters and like to share a ride.

-A. Citizens in my country mostly use public buses to move from one place to another within the city.
-If they need to visit outside the city, they take the train and that’s the most convenient way of travelling for long distance in our city.
-Sometimes people hire a taxi, which is bit expensive, to reach important places where they need to maintain strict time schedules.
+Citizens in my country mostly use public buses or Uber cars to move from one place to another within the city.
+If they need to visit outside the city, they take the train and that’s the most convenient way of travelling a long distance.
+Sometimes people hire a taxi, which is a bit expensive, to reach important places where they need to maintain strict time schedules.